 For a complete review of the CBEM development and methodology, please see the article, Childhood Bereavement: Understanding prevalence and related adversity in the United States, published in the American Journal of Orthopsychiatry.

 Beginning in 2019, the Judi’s House/JAG Institute team worked with the University of Colorado School of Public Health’s Center for Innovative Design and Analysis to enhance the CBEM model.
 Current CBEM results reflect these enhancements.

-For a summary of model enhancements, please see the CBEM Technical Appendix.
+For a summary of model enhancements, please download the CBEM Technical Appendix Below.

 - Burns, M., Griese, B., King, S., & Talmi, A. (2020).
 Childhood Bereavement: Understanding prevalence and related adversity in the United States.
 American Journal of Orthopsychiatry, 90(4), 391-405.

 - Centers for Disease Control and Prevention, National Center for Health Statistics, CDC WONDER Online Database. http://wonder.cdc.gov/

 Judi’s House/JAG Institute partnered with the New York Life Foundation to help support grieving children and families by creating the Childhood Bereavement Estimation Model.